 10. Research Policy Committee

 - Policy on all research issues and performance other than the allocation and distribution of resources (III-F-2-a-i).

-- Policy and procedures on the allocation and distribution of resources (III-F-2-b-i).
+- Review make recommendations, initiate, and participate in the formulation of policy and procedures on the allocation and distribution of unrestricted funds and resources (III-F-2-b-i).

 - During the fall semester, the Finance and Institutional Planning Committee shall prepare and submit a budget request to the University President (or designated representative) for the subsequent fiscal year, and shall be empowered to negotiate with the University President (or designated representative) as required.

 - The Senate officers, after taking office in July, shall develop a draft allocation of the budget after receiving the amount of budgeted funds from the University President (or designated representative).
 The Senate officers shall have authority during the summer to pay for necessary expenses.

 - The Senate shall at its first meeting retroactively approve, or revise and approve, the allocation of the budgeted funds.

 - The Executive Committee shall have the authority to approve spending within the line item allocation approved by the Senate.